 \begin{proof} This follows from Proposition~\ref{proposition:conicfibrations} and its proof.
-There is one thing we need to show: In the case of (2), any singular fiber $F_0$ is not of the form of $E+\tau E$ where $E$ is a $(-1)$-curve with $E \cdot \tau E = 1$.
+There is one thing we need to show: In case (2), any singular fiber $F_0$ is not of the form of $E+\tau E$ where $E$ is a $(-1)$-curve with $E \cdot \tau E = 1$.

 Suppose that it takes this form.
 Then the involution $\tau$ fixes the intersection point $\{p\} = E\cap \tau E$.
 Then one can find analytic coordinates $\{x, y\}$ such that $p$ is given by $x=y=0$ and the action $\tau$ at $p$ is given by $(x, y) \mapsto (y, x)$.
 Thus we can find an analytic hypersurface at $p$ which $\tau$ acts trivially.
 In other words, there exists a principal ideal $(f) \subset \widehat{\mathcal O}_p$ in the completion of the local ring at $p$ such that $(f)$ is preserved by $\tau^*$ and the action on $\widehat{\mathcal O}_p/(f)$ is trivial.
 We claim that $(f) \cap \mathcal O_p$ is non-trivial.
 If not, then we have the injection map $\mathcal O_p \hookrightarrow \widehat{\mathcal O}_p/(f)$, so we conclude that the action on $X$ itself is trivial and it contradicts with the fact that $\tau$ is non-trivial.
 This discussion shows that there exists a horizontal fixed curve passing through $p$ where the action of $\tau$ is trivial.
-It follows that $\tau$ must be trivial.
+It follows that $\upsilon$ must be trivial.
 This is a contradiction with our assumption. \end{proof}